vladkinoman/data-science-courses/01-uzh-an-intuitive-introduction-to-probability/w01-probability.md

 - Two events A&B indep. if event A occurring or not occurring does not affect the prob. event B occurring.
 - It's ease to calc. the prob of the intersect of two events:
   P (A ∩ B) = P(A and B) = P(A) * P(B).

+## Subjective probabilities

+ex.: c - 1, most likely in feminist movements

+P (A ∩ B) ≤ P(A), P (A ∩ B) ≤ P(B),

+The subject prob. must obey this rule.

+ex.: "works in bank and is active in the fem movement" must be ranked below c and f.
+Ranked: c, f, and then h.

+**conjunction fallacy**, we think incorrectly.
+Tversky Amos, Kahneman Daniel (Oct 1983): "Extension versus intuitive reasoning: The conjunction fallacy in probability judgment." -> influential in behavioral economics.

+## Empirical probabilities

+Look at historical data to estim. prob based on obser. in the real world.

+Leading digits 1..9 are non-uniformly distributed: there is a logarithmic pattern.

+**Benford's Law**:

+Frequency of "d" being the first digit,

+P(d) =log_10 (1+1/d), d є {1, 2, ...,9}

+ex.
+P(1) = 0.301, P(2) = 0.176.... decreasing.

+The law holds for rel. freq. probab.
+Ex.:credit cards bills, observed in stock markets (stock index), population data.

+There are some requirements: data should not have an arbitrary maximum or minimum values.
+And the law does not apply to numbers that are assigned, so in assigned grades, in assigned phone numbers, in assigned identity  numbers, it doesn’t hold.

+Proportions of emp. prob ~ Benford's law: the proportions are pretty well approximated by Benford's law.

+BLaw is used:

+- A lot in fraud detection: Nigrini Mark J "A taxpayer compliance application of Benford's Law".
+Whether people cheat or not.
+  - Ex.
+They can hide money in other accounts.
+  - Ex.
+Greece doctored it's budget so the country could join the Euro.

+## Exercise

+Asteroid's field: 90% of asteroids, 10% of air; 30% of small asteroids, 70% of big asteroids.

+small asteroid -> able to fly through

+big asteroid -> :skull_and_crossbones: